xiaoxiae/videos/12-state-space/SCRIPT.md

 Notice, however, that the problem fundamentally didn't change -- we still have a state which we can use to generate neighbouring states and thus again use BFS.

 \marginpar{\texttt{BFSMinotaur}}
-Luckily, the way we wrote the function BFS was very general -- it doesn't care about Theseus or the Minotaur; it just takes an initial state and a stop condition, whatever they might be, and repeatedly adds and explores neighbouring states via the `next_states` function, meaning that we can reuse it to solve our Minotaur problem!
+Luckily, the way we wrote the function BFS was very general -- it doesn't care about Theseus or the Minotaur; it just takes an initial state and a stop condition, whatever they might be, and repeatedly adds and explores neighbouring states via the `next_states` function, meaning that we can reuse it to solve our Minotaur problem.

 For starters, let's add the Minotaur to the maze.
 We'll have to find it, so let's add some code to do that.
 Although the BFS function doesn't change, the way we call it does, since the state is now a `(theseus, minotaur)` tuple and the stop condition only checks if Theseus escaped, not the Minotaur.

 We'll also rename the `next_states` function, because now it only returns the next possible positions of Theseus.
-To properly implement `next_states`, we'll frist need a function that moves the Minotaur towards Theseus.
+To properly implement `next_states`, we'll first need a function that moves the Minotaur towards Theseus.
 To do this, we'll write a small function that moves the Minotaur in just one dimension, returning +1, 0 or -1.
-To see what the function does, here are a few examples of what it returns for specific input values.
+Here are a few examples of what it returns for specific input values.

 The main function for Minotaur movement then uses this function to attempt to move closer to Theseus horizontally and, if not successful, vertically, repeating twice.